chef/chef-web-docs/chef_master/source/windows.rst

 ``recursive``
    **Ruby Type:** true, false | **Default Value:** ``false``

    When creating a key, this value specifies that the required keys for the specified path are to be created.
 When using the ``:delete_key`` action in a recipe, and if the registry key has subkeys, then set the value for this property to ``true``.

-   .. note:: .. tag notes_registry_key_resource_recursive

-             Be careful when using the ``:delete_key`` action with the ``recursive`` attribute.
-This will delete the registry key, all of its values and all of the names, types, and data associated with them.
-This cannot be undone by the Chef Infra Client.
+Using the ``:delete_key`` action with the ``recursive`` attribute will delete the registry key, all of its values, and all of the names, types, and data associated with them.
+This cannot be undone by Chef Infra Client.

-             .. end_tag

 ``values``
    **Ruby Type:** Hash, Array